ivan-markov-666/Playwright-Custom-Frame/README.md

 Because sometimes we will need to upload files, there is a folder where we can put those files.
 The folder is located in "{root}/uploads".
 Of course, you can use any other folder inside your storage.

 ### Log:
-The frame has error logs, alert logs and information logs.
+The frame has error logs, alert logs, and information logs.
-The logs can be turned on and off from config class.
+The logs can be turned on and off from the config class.
 - The automation will show the error log if something is wrong with the execution of a function (if the operation fails for some reason).
 - The automation will show the alert log if something is not covered in the executed function.
 - The automation will show the information log whenever we pass some function.

 ### Colorize the log:
-Because reading log data from the terminal is not easy, so you can use three methods to colourize the log from the "{root}/custom-methods/other-methods/tsMethods.ts" class.
+Because reading log data from the terminal is not easy, so you can use three methods to colorize the log from the "{root}/custom-methods/other-methods/tsMethods.ts" class.
 The methods are: "informLog()", "alertLog()" and "errorLog()".

-### Ide Extendions:
+### Ide Extensions:
 If you are using VSCode, there are a few excellent extensions that you need to install.
 With them working with Playwright is much easier.
 Playwright Test for VScode: https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright
 Playwright Runner: https://marketplace.visualstudio.com/items?itemName=ortoni.ortoni